24th Michigan Infantry Regiment: Commanders

 Company B Captain- Captain Isaac W. Ingersoll- Resigned due to old age and disability.

 Company B 1st Lieutenant- William H. Redford- made regiment adjunct, he was wounded severely at Gettysburg and honorably discharged due to wounds.

 Company B 2nd Lieutenant- Frederick Augustus Buhl- a member of the Buhl family of whom the Buhl Building in Detroit gets its name, he was wounded at Gettysburg, resigned to accept a commission in the 1st Michigan Cavalry Regiment in which he would be killed in action.

 Company C Captain- Captain Calvin B. Crosby- resigned due to ill health.

 Company C 1st Lieutenant- Charles A. Hoyt- Wounded at both Fredericksburg and Gettysburg, discharged honorably due to wounds.

 Company C 2nd Lieutenant- Winfield S. Safford- killed at Gettysburg.

 Company D Captain- Captain William J. Speed- killed at Gettysburg, he was a Detroit city attorney before the war.

-Company D 1st Lieutenant- John M. Farland- promoted to Captain after being wounded at Gettysburg, honorably discharged due to disability in July, 1864.
+Company D 1st Lieutenant- John M. Farland- promoted to Captain after being wounded at Gettysburg while serving as an aide on the Iron Brigade, honorably discharged due to disability in July, 1864.

 Company D 2nd Lieutenant- Charles C. Yemans- served as an aide on the Iron Brigade staff until he resigned due to disability in September, 1863.

 Company E Captain- Captain James Cullen- resigned due to disability.

 Company E 1st Lieutenant- John J. Lennon- honorably discharged due to disability.

 Company E 2nd Lieutenant- Malachi J. O’Donnell- promoted to captain, he was killed at Gettysburg.